mis350-s21/final-project-final_project_a_f/README.md

 ## Deadline
 - Jan 9th, the day you do the demonstrations

-## Project member:
+# Project member:
   - team leader: Aisha Aldurais
   - member1: Fatima Alfailakawi
   - member2: Mashael Alanezi

 # project requirements:
+##General Requirement

- -  user login (form) customer must enter his username and password.
+-  User login (form): customer must enter his username and password to login.
--  user sign up (form) a user must enter username , e-mail, and password.
+-  User sign up (form): a user must fill information of username, e-mail, and password to sing up.
+-
+##User Requirement

+##Admin requirement:

+##Additional requirement:

  -  in home page - a button for customer details , user must enter his name, date of birth, email, phone, address, credit card number.
 -  in home page - a user can search for a book by title, or by genre drop-down list (by 8 types) then a books in a certain type will appear in the main-page.
  -  in home page -  cart will open all added items with cheack out button , that will open a summary of all items with price ,fees, total purchases, and pay now button.